 which was a great achievement.”John-Joseph Marie - MChem Chemistry with six-month placement, second year

 Typical entry requirements

-Our typical offers for students who are studying 3 A-levels are:
+Our typical offers for students who are studying 3 A-levels is:

-AAA, for students taking Chemistry with one other acceptable science or mathematics subject.
+AAA, for students taking Chemistry plus one other acceptable science or mathematics subject.

 Each application is considered on its own merit.
 Standard offers are made based on the application as a whole, including combination of subjects taken, and predicted grades.
 Offers may be subject to adjustment, based on discussion with the applicant, formal interview (if deemed necessary), or on a contextual basis.
 Under certain circumstances we may make an offer to an individual applicant which differs from those outlined above.

 Students studying Chemistry, with no additional acceptable science/maths subject, may be interviewed to determine suitability for the course.
 We may also in some circumstances, recommend an alternative offer for the BSc programme.
 However, our flexible programme structure would allow transfer to this MChem programme, pending good performance in Year 1.

 |International Baccalaureate||36 points on the IB scale with a 6 in Chemistry and a 6 in one other subject from physics, biology or mathematics at Higher Level.